baltimoreheritage/places/_buildings/saint-john-ame-church.md

 >
 > In 1872 when the Rev. Jacob Nicholson came to the mission the name of St. John A.M.E.
 Church was given to this congregation. [...]
 In 1892, under the administration of the Rev. O. D. Robinson, who remained four years, the church was rebuilt a second time, this time on Lexington Street.
 The new structure cost $7,000.
 It was dedicated to God and to African Methodism in 1894 by the Right Rev. W. J. Gaines.

 In 1929, Rev. D.E.
-Rice led St. John's A.M.E. to move again to the former Lafayette Square Presbyterian Church on Carrollton Avenue.
+Rice led St. John A.M.E. to move again to the former Lafayette Square Presbyterian Church on Carrollton Avenue.
 On February 16, 1929, the *Afro-American* reported on plans for dedication of the new church on Carrollton Avenue:

 > The new church is located on Carrollton avenue between Lafayette avenue and Lanvale street and is a structure of green tone front and modern design.
 All ministers in this section together with presiding elders have been asked by the Bishop [A.L.
 Gaines] to take part in the dedication services. [...]